yazidmarzuk/M2Diffuser/README.md

 - [URDF](https://huggingface.co/datasets/M2Diffuser/mec_kinova_mobile_manipulation/blob/main/agent_urdf.zip) and [USD](https://huggingface.co/datasets/M2Diffuser/mec_kinova_mobile_manipulation/blob/main/agent_usd.zip) files of the robots
 - [URDF](https://huggingface.co/datasets/M2Diffuser/mec_kinova_mobile_manipulation/blob/main/physcene_urdf.zip) and [USD](https://huggingface.co/datasets/M2Diffuser/mec_kinova_mobile_manipulation/blob/main/physcene_usd.zip) files of the scenes

 After downloading, please unzip and place the URDF files of the robots and scenes into the `${your_urdf_model_path}` directory, and update the corresponding paths in `utils/path.py` according to your actual directory structure.
-The directory path of USD files will be introduced in [here](#evaluate-models)。
+The directory path of USD files will be introduced in [here](#evaluate-models).

 ## Pre-process Dataset
 Please download and unzip our [pre-processed dataset](https://huggingface.co/datasets/M2Diffuser/mec_kinova_mobile_manipulation/blob/main/dataset.zip), which is pre-processed to be used for model training.
 It includes three mobile manipulation tasks: `pick`, `place`, and `goal-reach`.
 The dataset directory is organized as follows: